 Parser mode creates a cvstatic.fileset file and new files named cvdb.dat, cvdb.key, vista.taf, and cvdb.dbd in the current directory.
 In parser mode, Force Scan rebuilds the database.
 Rescan looks at the time stamps of files in the database and rebuilds pieces only when they are out-of-date.

-For more information on creating a database in parser mode, see Section 2.3, page 18.
+For more information on creating a database in parser mode, see "Using the Compiler to Create a Static Analysis Database", page 17.